danger

 Click to view the design for the nature patch.

-Several areas around the park will be converted to natural landscaping featuring flowering native plants, stormwater swales and rain gardens, logs, boulders, and split-rail fencing.
+Several areas around the park will be converted to natural landscaping with flowering native plants, stormwater swales and rain gardens, logs, boulders, and split-rail fencing.

-Natural garden beds and stormwater elements will help capture the large volume of rain that flows off the park.
-Capturing rainwater in the park is especially important during storms to reduce flooding in nearby streets and to help prevent the public sewer system from being overwhelmed by stormwater.
+Natural garden beds and stormwater facilities will help capture the large volume of rain that flows off the park.
+Capturing rainwater in the park is especially important during storms to reduce flooding in nearby streets and to help prevent the public sewer system from being overwhelmed by dirty stormwater.

 This project is funded exclusively by a Percent for Green grant provided by Portland's Bureau of Environmental Services.
 This grant supports large-scale green infrastructure projects that provide broad benefits for watershed health and the community.